New HP Specter x360. Appearance, materials, control elements, assembly

 • Overpriced.

-Subscribe to our Zen channel, there is still a lot of interesting things waiting for you.
+Subscribe to our Zen channel, there are many more interesting things waiting for you.

-As if Freddie Mercury walked into the HP office with the song “I want it all,” the Specter x360 13.3-inch convertible laptop also hints that yes, you can not only “want it all,” but also get it for some $ 1149 ($ 1359 model on test).
-With the sleek design of this machine and the ultra-powerful 8th Gen Intel processor, you get not only visual beauty, but also brutal performance.
+As if Freddie Mercury walked into the HP office singing “I want it all,” the 13.3-inch Specter x360 convertible laptop also hints that yes, you can not only “want it all,” but also get it for a fraction of the price. $1,149 (model tested at $1,359).
+Thanks to the sleek design of this machine and the ultra-powerful 8th generation Intel processor, you will get not only external beauty, but also brutal performance.

-In addition, the comfortable Specter keyboard, display with optional privacy mode, and great sound make it equally good for work and play.
-Its screen is a bit dim and its battery life is decent, albeit slightly less than what the competition is offering.
+Plus, the Specter's comfortable keyboard, display with optional privacy mode, and great sound make it equally good for work and play.
+Its screen is a little dim and its battery life is decent, if a bit less than that what competitors offer.
 That said, the Specter x360 is one of the best consumer 2-in-1 models you can buy right now.

 Design

-The Specter x360 looks like a solid aluminum ingot.
-The only difference between this year's model and last year's version is that when closed, the trailing edge of the novelty is a pair of rigidly beveled edges, in contrast to the curved design in the old model.
-We had a boring silver model on our test, but throughout the test there was a desire to try the black and copper model, which HP calls Dark Ash Silver, which costs $ 10 more.
+The Specter x360 looks like a solid ingot of aluminum.
+The only difference between this year's model and last year's version is that the rear edge of the new model, when closed, is a pair of rigidly beveled edges, as opposed to the curved design of the old model.
+We tested the dull silver model, but throughout the test we were tempted to try the black-and-copper model that HP calls Dark Ash Silver, which costs $10 more.

-One of the nicest improvements in the new Specter x360 is the hinge, which feels unusually tight.
-This is useful when you rotate the display from laptop mode to tablet, stand, or display position.
+One of the most pleasant improvements in new Specter The x360 has a hinge that feels unusually tight.
+This is useful when you rotate the display from laptop mode to tablet, stand, or display mode.

-The Specter x360 has both modern and good old ports.
-These include dual Thunderbolt 3 on the right side, USB 3.1 adjacent to the headphone jack on the left.
-Also a pleasant surprise from HP was the presence of a slot for microSD memory cards, given that the previous model did not have such a slot.
+Specter x360 has both modern and “good old” ports.
+These include dual Thunderbolt 3 with right side, USB 3.1 next to the headphone jack - on the left.
+Also pleasant surprise from HP there is a slot for microSD memory cards, given that the previous model did not have such a slot.

-Since the Specter x360 has a folding design, the fingerprint sensor and the power and volume buttons are located on the side edges, next to the ports.
-We thank HP for not placing the fingerprint reader inside the touchpad, as some manufacturers do.
+Since the Specter x360 has a foldable design, the fingerprint sensor and power and volume buttons are located on the sides, next to the ports.
+Kudos to HP for not placing the fingerprint reader inside the touchpad, as some manufacturers do.

-In testing, the fingerprint scanner performed well in helping unlock the system at boot.
-But the volume buttons seemed a bit stiff to us, requiring excessive force to press them.
+During testing, the fingerprint scanner performed well, helping to unlock the system upon boot.
+But the volume buttons seemed a little hard to us, requiring excessive force to press them.

 Display

-The Spectra x360's 13.3-inch 1080p display delivers superb color performance.
-As we watched the Black Panther trailer, we noticed how bright the glowing console on Okoy's ship looks and the tone of her golden-red armor.
-The 1080p display resolution provides enough clarity to make out the texture of Black Panther's armor and Eric Kilmonger's luxurious coat.
+The 13.3-inch Spectra x360 display with 1080p resolution delivers excellent color reproduction.
+While watching the Black Panther trailer, we noticed how bright the glowing console on Okoye's ship and the tones of her golden-red armor looked.
+The 1080p display resolution is clear enough to see the texture of Black Panther's armor and Erik Killmonger's luxurious coat.

-Displaying 109 percent of the sRGB spectrum, the Specter x360's screen is close to the 102 percent average, not far behind the Yoga 920's 105 percent and nearly catching 111 percent on the XPS 13.
+Displaying 109 percent of the sRGB spectrum, the Specter x360's screen is close to the average of 102 percent, not far behind the Yoga 920's 105 percent and almost matching the XPS 13's 111 percent.
 The Surface Pro was brighter at 140 percent.

-The Specter x360 averaged just 261 nits on our colorimeter, falling below the 285 nits average and 283 nits on the Yoga 920.
-The 367-nit XPS 13 and 395-nit Surface Pro are much brighter, as do the viewing angles.
+The Specter x360 measured just 261 nits on our colorimeter, falling below the Yoga 920's 285-nit average and 283 nits.
+The 367-nit XPS 13 and 395-nit Surface Pro have much better brightness, as do viewing angles.

-The Specter x360's touchscreen accurately detects touches when dragging icons and scrolling through a web page.
+The Specter x360's touchscreen accurately registers touches as you drag icons and scroll across web pages.
 It also quickly recognizes Windows 10 navigation gestures to view all windows and open Action Center.

-The Specter x360 SSD rips DVD media files in lightning fast 9 seconds at 567 Mbps.
+The Specter x360 SSD copies DVD media files in a lightning-fast 9 seconds at 567 Mbps.

-For those who use the laptop in public or with friends, family or colleagues who don't respect privacy, the optional Sure View privacy mode (for an additional $ 60) comes in handy, which is unfortunately not available for 4K displays.
-Activated by pressing the F1 key, Sure View makes the screen as white as possible when viewed from an angle.
-In our test, we noticed that it made the text illegible when viewed at an angle of 45 degrees or more.
+For those who use a laptop in public places or with privacy-averse friends, family, or colleagues, the optional Sure View privacy mode (an additional $60) will come in handy, which unfortunately isn't available on 4K displays.
+Activated by pressing the F1 key, Sure View makes the screen as white as possible when viewed at an angle.
+In testing, we noticed that it makes text illegible when viewed at an angle of 45 degrees or more.

 Keyboard, touchpad and stylus

 The Specter x360 isn't one of those super-thin laptops that will limit your typing experience.
-On the 10fastfingers test, the comfortable Specter keys achieved a speed of 78 wpm, very close to our average of 80 wpm.
-Some lag may be due to the decent force required for actuation - 80 grams (we consider at least 60 grams to be the norm), and the keys also have 1.3 millimeters of travel, which is quite small compared to the minimum 1.5 mm, which is considered comfortable. ...
+On the 10fastfingers benchmark, the Specter's comfortable keys achieved a speed of 78 wpm, which is very close to our average average of 80 wpm.
+Some of the lag may be due to the decent actuation force required - 80 grams (we consider at least 60 grams normal), and the keys have 1.3 millimeters of travel, which is quite low compared to the minimum 1.5 mm that is considered comfortable .

-The ultra-wide 11.9 x 6 cm touchpad allows you to navigate faster by accurately tracking your touches.
-It also perfectly recognizes the system's navigation gestures to view the desktop and all open applications.
+The ultra-wide 11.9 x 6 cm touchpad allows you to navigate faster by accurately tracking your input.
+It also perfectly recognizes the system's navigation gestures for viewing the desktop and all open applications.

 The Specter x360 comes with a seemingly run-of-the-mill stylus, but this pen has a hidden feature: charging.
 A simple twist of the end of the stylus allows you to remove the cover and reveal the USB Type-C port, which is used for charging.
 Charging is done using the same cable used to charge the Specter.
-It's much more convenient than the Apple Pencil or buying AAAA batteries that you can only find on Amazon.
+This is much more convenient than an Apple Pencil or buying AAAA batteries that can only be found on Amazon.

 Audio

-The Bang & Olufsen-branded speakers in the Specter x360 enable this little car to deliver an impressive amount of sound.
-During the tests, he managed to fill our office with Peter Gabriel's "Sledgehammer".
-We noted how clear the vocals sound and the drums pound.
+The Bang & Olufsen-branded speakers in the Specter x360 allow this little machine to pump out an impressive amount of sound.
+During testing, he managed to fill our office with Peter Gabriel's "Sledgehammer".
+We noted how clear the vocals sounded and how capacious the drums were.

-The Bang & Olufsen Sound Tuning App is included, although we didn't find its presets particularly useful.
-The default option is "Music".
-The "Movies" setting is practically the same, and Audio does not sufficiently cleanse low-quality tracks from noise that it makes sense to constantly switch between them.
+A Bang & Olufsen audio tuning app is included, although we didn't find its presets particularly useful.
+The default option is “Music”.
+The Movies setting is essentially the same, and Audio doesn't clear out low-quality tracks enough for noise to make it worth constantly switching between them.

 Performance

-The Bang & Olufsen speakers built into the Specter x360 allow this little laptop to deliver surprisingly much sound.
+The Bang & Olufsen speakers built into the Specter x360 allow this little laptop to pump out a surprising amount of sound.

-Gamers not too demanding can expect the Specter x360 to play lag-free games.
-The device uses the integrated Intel UHD Graphics 620 chip.
-Not only did this 2-in-1 convertible laptop allow you to play the popular Cuphead platformer without any problems, it also made it possible to drive Dirt 3 at 56 frames per second, which exceeded the minimum comfortable game threshold of 30 fps and an average level of 42 fps.
-We saw a lower refresh rate of 36 fps on the Yoga 920 (Intel UHD Graphics 620), while the XPS 13 (2017) (Intel UHD Graphics 620) showed a higher refresh rate of 57 fps.
+Low-end gamers can expect lag-free gaming from the Specter x360.
+The device uses an integrated Intel UHD Graphics 620 chip.
+Not only did this 2-in-1 convertible laptop allow you to play the popular platformer Cuphead without any problems, it also made it possible to play Dirt 3 with a frequency of 56 frames per second, which exceeded the minimum comfortable gaming threshold is 30 fps and average level is 42 fps.
+We saw a lower refresh rate of 36fps on the Yoga 920 (Intel UHD Graphics 620), while a higher refresh rate of 57fps was seen on the XPS 13 (2017) (Intel UHD Graphics 620).

 Battery life

 The Specter x360's battery life should last most of the day, but some competitors last even longer.
-In our battery test, which includes continuous web surfing over Wi-Fi, this HP notebook lasted 8 hours and 27 minutes.
-This is in line with the ultraportable category average.
-The Yoga 920 (12:23) lasts a lot longer, but the Surface Pro (7:31) has less endurance.
+On our battery test, which involves continuous web surfing over Wi-Fi, this HP laptop lasted 8 hours and 27 minutes.
+This is in line with the average for the ultraportable category.
+The Yoga 920 (12:23) lasts much longer, but the Surface Pro (7:31) has less endurance.

 Webcam

-The selfie shot with the Specter x360's 2.0MP camera is so grainy that it feels like the shirt has been crumbled in the dust first before taking the picture.
+The selfie, taken with the Specter x360's 2.0-megapixel camera, is so grainy that it looks like the T-shirt was rolled in dust before the photo was taken.

-But no, this is not dust, but the usual grain that is typical for most built-in webcams.
-In this case, it is also worth considering an external webcam if video communication matters to you.
+But no, this is not dust, but the usual graininess characteristic of most built-in webcams.
+IN in this case It's also worth considering an external webcam if video communication is important to you.

 Heat dissipation

 With this laptop you don't have to worry about overheating.
-After watching 15 minutes of HD video, our infrared thermometer recorded 30 degrees on the touch panel of the computer, 31 degrees on the keyboard and 33 degrees on the bottom, which did not exceed the 35-degree threshold of comfortable temperature.
+After watching a 15-minute HD video, our infrared thermometer recorded 30 degrees on the computer's touchpad, 31 degrees on the keyboard, and 33 degrees on the bottom, which did not exceed the 35-degree threshold for comfortable temperature.

-This year's model dissipates heat better as the vent has been removed from the left side - away from where your hand might be.
-The ventilation is now located on the back.
+This year's model dissipates heat better because the vent has been moved to the left side, away from where your hand might be.
+The ventilation is now located on the rear panel.

 Software

-HP offers the Specter x360 with relatively little pre-installed software.
-The JumpStart app walks you through the setup; Support Assistant will help you download drivers and contact HP, while Recovery Manager will help you manage your backups and create recovery images.
-There is also an annual offer of 30 GB of free space on Dropbox, although only available to new subscribers.
+HP offers the Specter x360 with a relatively small set of pre-installed software.
+The JumpStart app guides you through the setup; Support Assistant will help you download drivers and contact HP, and Recovery Manager will help you manage your backups and create recovery images.
+There is also a yearly offer for 30 GB of free storage in Dropbox, although only available to new subscribers.

 Configuration

-We tested the $ 1,359 Specter x360 configuration that includes an 8th Gen Core i7 processor, 16GB RAM, 512GB SSD, Sure View privacy screen and stylus.
-If you don't need that kind of performance, you can opt for the $ 1,049 entry-level model; it comes with a Core i5, 8GB of RAM and 256GB of storage.
+We tested the $1,359 Specter x360 configuration, which includes an 8th-gen Core i7 processor, 16GB of RAM, a 512GB SSD, a Sure View privacy screen, and a stylus.
+If you don't need that kind of performance, you can opt for the $1,049 entry-level model; it comes with Core i5, 8GB RAM and 256GB storage.

-We'd love to spend an extra $ 10 on the laptop's black and copper color scheme, but we wouldn't be ordering HP's optional 3840x2160 pixel display ($ 150 extra) as it will likely increase power consumption.
+We'd happily spend the extra $10 for the black-and-copper color scheme of the laptop, but we probably wouldn't order HP's optional 3840x2160-pixel display ($150 extra) since it would likely increase power consumption.

-There is something to love about the Specter x360.
-Using it, you will experience the sensation of driving in a luxury limousine, enjoying impressive speed, comfortable keyboard, rich sound and Safe View privacy mode.
-The only wish is that this 2-in-1 transformer works more without charging, and its screen becomes a little brighter.
+There's a lot to love about the Specter x360.
+Using it, you will experience a sensation akin to riding in a luxury limousine, enjoying impressive speed, a comfortable keyboard, rich sound and Safe View privacy mode.
+My only wish is that this 2-in-1 transformer works longer without charging, and that its screen becomes a little brighter.

-The Lenovo Yoga 920, which starts at $ 1,299, lasts 4 hours longer and has a brighter display, but we liked its keyboard less than HP's.
-Overall, the Specter x360 is one of the most attractive 2-in-1s on the market and is definitely worth checking out.
+The Lenovo Yoga 920, which starts at $1,299, lasts 4 hours longer and has a brighter display, but we liked its keyboard less than the HP's.
+Overall, the Specter x360 is one of the best-looking 2-in-1 devices on the market and is definitely worth checking out.

 Result: 4 out of 5

-The novelty has become thinner (13.6 mm), lighter - its weight is 1.26 kg, and received an eighth generation Intel Kaby Lake Refresh quad-core processor (Core i5 or i7), thanks to which, according to the company, it became 30% faster.
-The amount of RAM of the laptop DDR3 reaches 16 GB, the capacity of the PCIe SSD is up to 1 TB.
-Connectivity includes a pair of Thunderbolt 3 ports, a USB 3.1 connector, and an audio jack.
+The new product has become thinner (13.6 mm), lighter - its weight is 1.26 kg, and received an eighth-generation Intel Kaby Lake Refresh quad-core processor (Core i5 or i7), thanks to which, according to the company, it has become 30% faster.
+The laptop's DDR3 RAM capacity reaches 16 GB, PCIe SSD capacity is up to 1 TB.
+Communications capabilities include a pair of Thunderbolt 3 ports, a USB 3.1 connector and an audio jack.

-The 2017 HP Specter x360 13 also features a fingerprint sensor, thinner bezels, a microSD card reader (not available on the 2016 model) and longer battery life.
+The 2017 HP Specter x360 13 also features a fingerprint sensor, thinner bezels around the screen, a microSD card reader (not available on the 2016 model), and longer battery life.

-In a configuration with a 4K screen and a Core i7 processor, the laptop can work on a single charge for up to 10 hours in mixed mode or 8 hours and 45 minutes in video playback.
-And the model with a Core i5 processor and a Full HD screen resolution can work autonomously in mixed use mode for up to 16 hours and 45 minutes.
-Fast charging technology charges the battery from zero to 90% capacity in 90 minutes.
+In configuration with 4K screen and Core processor The i7 laptop can work without recharging for up to 10 hours in mixed use mode or 8 hours 45 minutes when playing video.
+And a model with a Core i5 processor and Full HD screen resolution can work autonomously in mixed use mode for up to 16 hours 45 minutes.
+Fast charging technology allows you to charge the battery from zero to 90% capacity in 90 minutes.

-For added security and privacy protection, the laptop is equipped with both a fingerprint reader and an infrared webcam, which is used to log in with Windows Hello facial recognition.
-The model with a Full HD screen resolution has received the Sure View protection function.
-By pressing a button, you narrow the viewing angle of the screen, and the person behind you will not be able to read the text on the laptop screen.
+For added security and privacy protection, the laptop is equipped with both a fingerprint scanner and an infrared webcam for facial recognition login using Windows Hello.
+The model with Full HD screen resolution received the Sure View anti-peeping feature.
+By pressing a button, you narrow the viewing angle of the screen, and someone standing behind you will not be able to read the text on the laptop screen.

-In Russia, the third-generation Specter x360 13 transforming laptop will appear on sale in November 2017 at a price of 94,990 rubles.
-For the Russian market, all HP Specter laptops come with an extended 3-year warranty.
+In Russia, the third-generation Specter x360 13 transformable laptop will go on sale in November 2017 at a price starting from 94,990 rubles.
+For Russian market All HP Specter laptops come with an extended 3-year warranty.